Sh1r0Yaksha/NES_Emulator/README.md

 This is in no way a working emulator and should not be used to play the games, it is just an attempt to learn how the NES works.

+# Important

+This is just a hobby project that I do in my free time so it is not complete yet.
+So far only the ADC and SBC instructions for the CPU have been added and implemented.

 # License (OLC-3)
 Copyright 2018, 2019, 2020, 2021 OneLoneCoder.com